aikopras/AP_DCC_library/README.md

 - extern CvAccess cvCmd;

 Setup() should call dcc.begin(dccPin, ackPin).

 The main loop() should call dcc.input() as often as possible.
 If there is input, dcc.cmdType tells what kind of command was received (such as MyAccessoryCmd or MyLocoF0F4Cmd).
 Note that command stations will periodically retransmit certain commands, to ensure that, even in noisy environments, commands will be received.
 Such retransmissions will be filtered within this library.
-The main sketch will not receive retransmissions.
+The main sketch therefore does not receive retransmissions.